"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Results

 Participants also provided positive feedback on our prototype system.
 First, eighteen participants appreciated the overall ``\textbf{flow of information}'' (P9), such as dashboard integration, and noted that the prototype was ``\textbf{easy to use}'' (P26) and ``\textbf{easy to navigate}'' (P29).
 Second, five participants valued the \textbf{intuitive and simplified presentation of complex concepts}, noting that ``\textit{the interaction between features exploration is super clear and direct to understand}'' (P24) and appreciating the ``graphics alongside fairness definitions'' (P4).

-We also collected participants' System Usability Scale (SUS) \cite{SUSEvaluation} scores to quantitatively assess the usability of our current system (Appendix \ref{app:Post Questionnaires}), thereby informing targeted directions for future design improvements.
-The overall average SUS score was 60.58, with nearly 65\% of participants rating the system between 60 and 100, suggesting moderate usability relative to the desirable benchmark of \textit{68}\cite{SUSEvaluation}.
+We also collected participants' System Usability Scale (SUS) \cite{SUSEvaluation} scores to quantitatively assess the usability of our current system (Appendix~\ref{app:Post Questionnaires}), thereby informing targeted directions for future design improvements.
+The overall average SUS score was 61.83, with nearly 75\% of participants rating the system between 60 and 100, suggesting moderate usability relative to the desirable benchmark of \textit{68} \cite{SUSEvaluation}.
 A closer look at item-level responses provides a more nuanced picture.
-The SUS includes both ``positive'' (odd) items and ``negative'' (even) items: for positive items (0–5 scale, higher is better), participants reported strong agreement that the system is easy to use (24/30), that information is well integrated (30/30), that they felt confident when using it (25/30), and that it is something they would like to use frequently for AI fairness assessment (28/30).
+The SUS includes both ``positive'' (odd) items and ``negative'' (even) items: for positive items (0–5 scale, higher is better), participants reported strong agreement that the system is easy to use (23/26), that information is well integrated (26/26), that they felt confident when using it (23/26), and that it is something they would like to use frequently for AI fairness assessment (24/26).
 Notably, all these items received scores of at least 3, reflecting solid usability signals.

-For negative items (0–5 scale, lower is better), very few participants perceived the system as complex (5/30), inconsistent (1/30), or cumbersome (3/30), and these scores fell between 1 and 3, indicating that negative perceptions were limited.
-While lower scores on questions about needing support contributed to reducing the overall SUS score, this was expected since the system was designed to be used with researcher assistance during the study.
+For negative items (0–5 scale, lower is better), very few participants perceived the system as complex (4/26), inconsistent (1/26), or cumbersome (2/26), and these scores fell between 1 and 3, indicating that negative perceptions were limited.
+While lower scores on questions about needing support contributed to reducing the overall SUS score, this was expected since the system was designed to be used \rev{with researcher assistance for technical system usage, available when needed} during the study.
 Taken together, these results suggest that, despite the inherent complexity of fairness assessment tasks, participants generally found the \textbf{prototype system straightforward, confidence-enhancing, and well-integrated}, offering a strong foundation for further refinement.